-People have looked at us in all sorts of ways: some looks feel encouraging while other looks I let go of.
-I was recently called a disappointment to the ‘non brown community’ for dating Kevin, and we both recognize that him dating me comes with tension in some of the black community.
+People have looked at us in all sorts of ways – some looks feel encouraging, while other looks I let go of.
+I was recently called a disappointment to the ‘non brown community’ for dating Kevin, and we both recognize him dating me comes with tension in some of the black community.

 My heart raced.
 I was grateful he knows how to remain calm and keep his hands visible, knowing any false or quick move could cost him his life; I hate the unjust fear that comes with these moments.
 There was no crime here, his only ‘crime’ is being black, this reality being handed to me years ago the moment my son’s birth mom placed him in my hands as my own.

 Being a white woman dating a black man —three of our collective four boys being black —feels beautiful and normal.
 It feels like a glimpse into heaven, where we are all family and safety is felt across barriers that are there no more.

 But it can also be heavy, knowing the world carries false perceptions, embedded biases, incorrect ‘knowledge’ about the ones I love the most, simply because their skin is brown and hair is textured.
 And then I think: how much heavier it must be to live in those beautiful, melanin-rich bodies.